-Stuart Forster looks at reasons to visit Croatia in summer.
+Stuart Forster looks at reasons to visit Croatia in the summer.

 Zagreb, Croatia’s capital city is an attractive entry point to a land whose coast has long been drawing foreign visitors.

 Prior to the outbreak of World War One, in 1914, the resort town of Opatija, on the Adriatic coast, was regarded as one of Europe’s finest seaside destinations.
 Aristocrats and well-to-do members of the Austro-Hungarian society spent prolonged periods in fashionable Opatija, which was given special status as a climatic wellness resort.
 They would enjoy long perambulations on the Lungomare promenade, which even today affords fine views of Kvarner Bay, and more strenuous walks up to the summit of Mount Ucka, at 1,401 metres above sea level.

 Opatija retains many of the fine villas and grand hotels that helped elevate its reputation, especially from the 1860s onwards.
 One of the oldest buildings – Villa Angolina, built in 1844 as a summer residence for Iginio Scarpa, a wealthy merchant from the town of Rijeka – is regarded as the birthplace of tourism to the region.
 Today the villa houses the Croatian Museum of Tourism and conveys how royal visits and developments to the region’s transport infrastructure helped stimulate the take-off of tourism to the Adriatic.